Security challenges faced by gold loan firms in India

 Earlier this year, another major gold loan provider suffered a loss of INR 12 crore due to robbery at one of its regional branches.
 Reported by the Hindustan Times, a group of five armed men made off with 30 kg of gold ornaments from a branch in Ludhiana.
-According to a police official, the firm had not employed any armed security guard and its security alarm system was not up to the mark.
-The absence of proactive security systems and procedures can lead gold loan firms to unwanted loss and tainted brand reputation.
+According to a police official, the gold loan company had not employed any armed security guard and its security alarm system was not up to the mark.
+The absence of proactive security systems and procedures can lead gold loan companies towards unwanted loss and tainted brand reputation.
 Some of the major security challenges that these gold loan providers have to face are:

 The inability to view multiple branches simultaneously can keep security heads in dark of any suspicious activity taking place at one of the branches and is counted as a major reason that security teams are unable to detect robberies in real-time.

 Lack of footage

 The monitoring videos create no benefit if they are not available at the required time.
-The absence of a platform to store video footage is a challenge faced by gold loan institutions.
+The absence of a platform to store video footage is a challenge faced by gold loan companies in India.
 The lack of evidence leads to incurable loss of money.

 Proactive notifications and alerts

 Unavailability of a proactive mechanism in a gold loan company to notify escalations about a threat in real-time affects the workflow of actions that need to be taken in order to deter a crime within time.

 Considering the amount of gold that is stored inside vaults, the prime concern for branch heads is preventing unauthorized access to ensure vault safety.
 Real-time detection of intrusion into restricted areas is a security challenge that gold loan providers usually face.